cmosull/Text-File-Editor-Functions/README.md

 ## Further Comments
 Feel free to clone and use, edit, or distribute at your leisure.
 I hope people find this program useful and can help those who are writing similar programs.
+This is in no way the best or most efficient way to do this; this is my attempt at tackling the problem.